 5.3.10 Resource [reboot]

 The Resource [reboot] is to reboot the device.
-Regardless of OMA DM 1.3 and OMA DM 2.0, this Resource shall be mapped to Restart Management Object (MOID: "urn:oma:mo:oma-diag:restart:1.0") that is specified in DiagMon 6[6] and Lock and Wipe Management Object (MOID: "urn:oma:mo:oma-lawmo:1.0").
+Regardless of OMA DM 1.3 and OMA DM 2.0, this Resource shall be mapped to Restart Management Object (MOID: "urn:oma:mo:oma-diag:restart:1.0") that is specified in DiagMon [6] and Lock and Wipe Management Object (MOID: "urn:oma:mo:oma-lawmo:1.0").
 The attributes of this Resource shall be mapped to Nodes in the Management Objects as follows.